acrolinx/acrolinx-sidebar-demo-java/README.md

 ## Release a New Live Demo Version

-Increment `currentVersion` in the gradle.properties file, commit, and push to the `master` branch.
+Increment `currentVersion` in the gradle.properties file, commit, and push to the `main` branch.
 This will start a build on Jenkins, which will automatically create a tag.
 Creating the tag will start another build on Travis.
 The compiled, bundled, and ready to run `acrolinx-sidebar-demo-java.zip` will be uploaded to the release assets.